 As a global social justice activist and educator, Rabbi Yanklowitz has volunteered, staffed trips, and taught across the world, including Israel, Ghana, India, France, Thailand, El Salvador, England, Senegal, Germany, Switzerland, Ukraine, Argentina, South Africa, and Haiti.
 Rabbi Dr. Yanklowitz has also served as a rabbinic representative, facilitator, and speaker at the World Economic Forum in Geneva and Davos.
 Rabbi Shmuly's religious journey was filmed in the Independent Lens/PBS documentary "The Calling"

 Rabbi Shmuly earned a masters degree from Harvard University in Leadership and Psychology, another masters from Yeshiva University in Jewish Philosophy, and a doctorate from Columbia University in Moral Development and Epistemology.
 He obtained rabbinical ordination from the Yeshivat Chovevei Torah Rabbinical School and two additional, private ordinations in Israel.
 He has twice been named one of America's Top Rabbis by Newsweek.
 In 2016, the Forward named Rabbi Shmuly one of The Most Inspiring Rabbis in America.
 In 2016, the Forward named Rav Shmuly one of the 50 most influential Jews.
 In the same year, Yanklowitz was selected for the Ariane de Rothschild Fellowship in Cross-Cultural Leadership and Innovative Entrepreneurship at the University of Cambridge.

-Rabbi Shmuly, his wife Shoshana, and their three children live in Scottsdale, Arizona.
+Rabbi Shmuly, his wife Shoshana, and their four children live in Scottsdale, Arizona.
 They are also foster parents.

 CCAR Press works include: